March 27, 2011

 By that winter, my faith came to a crashing end and I returned to studying Buddhism.
 Somewhere between the winter of 2007 and the spring of 2008 I experienced my first doubt in the existence of God.
 I continued to ask myself questions and started listening to what atheists had to say for the next year until one morning when I woke up and asked myself whether I believed in any god or religion.
 My only answer was no.

 By the spring of 2009 I felt like a whole new person.
 I felt free of the chains that once bound me, I felt rational and real, liberated from dogma and other such nonsense.
 On June 25, 2009, after a judge granted me the right to legally change my name, I did.
 I felt so much like a different person that psychologically I saw myself as a new person.
-To me, my old name and my old self was dead and Kephen Dominic Merancis was born and I was given a second chance at life, a life I had so long denied myself.
+To me, my old name and my old self were dead and Kephen Dominic Merancis was born and I was given a second chance at life, a life I had so long denied myself.

 That answer about the question of god’s existence scared me, it shocked me that I said no. That after so many years of seeking God and the truth that I would somehow end with the conclusion that it was all a lie, an absolute fallacy from the very first time someone uttered the word god to me.
 I looked out my window and up at the sun and I told myself that the sun was created not by some mystic being, but by the Universe, that it didn’t exist because someone or something wanted it to exist, it existed because it could exist.
 I looked at my hands and thought to myself that I exist not because some great mystical being created me and has a plan for me, but because two people had sex.

 I realized that I was flesh and bone, that everything was fragile and vulnerable to the power of the Universe.
-Things are created and they are destroyed, not by a god, but by a force far more complex than anything a human mind can manifest.
+Things are created and they are destroyed, not by a god, but by a force far more complex than anything a human mind can contemplate.
 I exist because all the necessary steps took place, I exist because conditions were right, as immensely unbelievable as it is that I actually came into existence, I did.

 How incredibly shocking it is to realize that if any one point in my ancestral background had not occurred, my life would have never happened.
 Life is not some promise, guarantee, right, blessing, or miracle from a fictitious god, it’s not even a gift from the Universe because the Universe doesn’t give a shit whether you live or not.
 And yet life IS and despite the moments when it sucks, life is still amazing.